Scenario: Shared PC Mode

 | Administrative Templates / Personalization/ Prevent changing lock screen image | Enabled | Maintains org branding. |

-| Administrative Templates / Windows Components / File Explorer/ Hide these specified drives in My Computer | Restrict A, B, C and D drives only | Hides local drives to prevent browsing system files, mapped files visible. |
+| Administrative Templates / Windows Components / File Explorer/ Hide these specified drives in My Computer | Restrict A, B, C and D drives only | Hides local drives to prevent browsing system files, mapped drives visible.
+Admins can still access drives by typing the path directly in File Explorer. |

 | Windows Hello For Business/ Use Windows Hello For Business (Device) | false | Prevent WHFB on shared machines. |